technofocus-pte/ppteamsintpvt/Labs/Lab 0/Lab 0 - Setting up the lab environment.docx.md

 ## **Exercise 1: Assign Power Apps trial license**

-1. Open a web browser on your VM and go to !!https://powerapps.microsoft.com/en-us/free/!!.
+1. Open the Google Chrome browser on your VM and go to !!https://powerapps.microsoft.com/en-us/free/!!.

      ![A person with his arms crossed Description automatically generated](./media/image1.png)